Ferret-san/abi-tx-signing/README.md

 # abi-tx-signing
- Golang functions to create and sign transactions (p2pkh and contract interactions) locally
+ Golang functions to create and sign Qtum transactions (p2pkh and contract interactions) locally